 Portfolio management overview

-A Portfolio manager (PM) oversees the management of investment portfolios for their clients, which include pension funds, banks, hedge funds, wealth management firms, insurance companies, charities, and family offices.
-The PM is responsible for maintaining the proper asset mix and investment strategy that suits the clients’ needs.
+A Portfolio manager (PM) oversees the management of investment portfolios for their clients.
+Clients include pension funds, banks, hedge funds, wealth management firms, insurance companies, charities, and family offices.
+The PM is responsible for maintaining the proper asset mix and investment strategy that suits the client’s needs.

-The personality of someone who would thrive in a portfolio manager position at an asset management firm likely has the following character traits:
+The personality of someone who would thrive in a portfolio management position at an asset management firm likely has the following character traits: